RossBoylan/mccli/README.md

 A section can consist of a single component but multiple components allows you to separate data in ways that aren't considered by the model itself.

 ##### Distributions
-The program will sample from distribution `dist_name` (normal if omitted) with parameters `param1,param2,...` and sum the results from each line.
+The program will sample from distribution `dist_name` (normal if omitted) with parameters `mean, standard deviation` and sum the results from each line.
 The sum will replace the value on the lines in which `keyword` is found.
 Supported distributions are:

-- **Normal** - `param1`: mean, `param2`: standard deviation (with exception of using [mean option](#mean-option))
+- **Normal** -  (with exception of using [mean option](#mean-option))
-- **LogNormal** - `param1`: mean, `param2`: standard deviation
+- **LogNormal**
-- **Beta** - `param1`: alpha, `param2`: beta
+- **Beta**
-- **Gamma** - `param1`: shape, `param2`: scale
+- **Gamma**

 ##### Correlated Components
 To indicate that samples should be correlated, give them the same group name (can be between labels).
 If a component shouldn't be correlated with any other component, either exclude the group argument or give it a unique group

 ##### Upper and Lower Bounds
 Lower and/or upper bounds can be included but will default to -inf, +inf respectively.
-To add upper bound w/o lower bound put nothing inside lower_bound commas e.g. `param1,param2,,upper_bound`
+To add upper bound w/o lower bound put nothing inside lower_bound commas e.g. `mean,sd,,upper_bound`
+The bounds censor the data, recoding out-of-bounds values to the boundary, rather than truncating data, which would simply drop the values out of bounds.
+The mean and standard deviation for the distributions refers to the values before censoring.
+The resulting variable will not have the mean and standard deviation given in the input parameters.

 ##### MEAN option

-For normal distributions `param1` can simply be **'MEAN'**, indicating the mean of the distribution should be determined by the line in the **.inp** file.
-Here, `param2` must be a coefficient of variation.
+For normal distributions the `mean` parameter can be the literal **'MEAN'**, indicating the mean of the distribution should be determined by the line in the **.inp** file.
+In this case the second parameter, normally interpreted as the standard deviation, is interpreted as a coefficient of variation.
+The standard deviation will be the coefficient of variation times the mean.
 This option is used to simplify the case in which there are many lines with the same significance but different means (these will be assumed to be correlated and have the same coefficient of variation).

 ```